vchkhr/wellnest/README.md

 ### Testing the Application

-You are able to test 5 controllers and 4 Service Objects.
+You are able to test 5 controllers and 4 service objects.

 1. Run `rails db:environment:set RAILS_ENV=test` in the console.
 2. Run `rails db:test:prepare RAILS_ENV=test`.\